specify/specify-tools/xml-inspector/README.md

 # XML Inspector

-- Walk though a series of XML files
+- Walk through a series of XML files
 - Compare their structure to a defined schema
 - Log any differences
 - Run validation